zornme/cinch-twitter-simple/README.md

 ## Usage

-Set the TWITTER_KEY and TWITTER_SECRET environment variables and then:
+Set the TWITTER_CONSUMER_KEY and TWITTER_CONSUMER_SECRET environment variables and then:

     bot = Cinch::Bot.new do
       configure do |c|